blockchainsllc/in3-docs/docs/api-c.md

 int in3_verify_eth_full(in3_vctx_t *v);
 ```

-entry-function to execute the verification context.
+Entry function to execute the verification context.

 arguments:
 ```eval_rst